gojasper/style-rank/README.md

     └── test_model
 ```

-When running an inference script, the model will by default createa a folder with it's name to store the generated samples and the reference image using a new folder for each reference (with it's key as name) and the prompts used to generate it.
+When running an inference script, the model will by default create a folder with its name to store the generated samples and the reference image using a new folder for each reference (with it's key as name) and the prompts used to generate it.
 The folder structure should look like this inside the `./output/` folder:

 ```bash
 .